seizu/PetAlert/README.md

 **Alert Text** is the placeholder text for *$text$*.
 The *$bat$* placeholder is replaced by the current voltage status of the battery.

 **Token** is the placeholder text for *$token$*

+The remaining parameters are self-explanatory.
+It should be mentioned that the value for the **Attention timer** should be set as low as possible.
+A high value reduces the battery life.
+For example, if you set the detection counter to 4 and the attention timer to 60 seconds, the device will stay awake for 3 minutes in the worst case, because each detection resets the **Attention timer**.